Community Engagement Program

 Economic Development - Vietnam - 2013

 The students studied the impact of economic development in the post-conflict years of Vietnamese history.
-They worked with a local organisation to study the emerging trends of economic activity in the country.
+They worked with a local organization to study the emerging trends of economic activity in the country.
 In addition, they learnt about the impact of eco-tourism as a holistic approach to dealing with the economy and spent a week working on the field in Ninh Binh.

 Disaster Management - Sri Lanka - 2012